arviz-devs/arviz/doc/source/contributing/syntax_guide.md

 (adding_references)=
 ## Adding references

+In ArviZ docs, we use [intersphinx mapping](https://docs.readthedocs.io/en/stable/guides/intersphinx.html) to add references to other libraies functions and objects.
+The [intersphinx extension](https://www.sphinx-doc.org/en/master/usage/extensions/intersphinx.html) ensures us that cross-references to the target project exist.
+It raises a warning if the target references are changed or removed.
+This way we don't need to add the long exact links.
+It saves a lot of time and effort.

 ### Hyperlinks
 Complementary functions such as {func}`arviz.compare` and {func}`arviz.plot_compare` should reference each other in their docstrings using a hyperlink, not only by name.
 The same